 Is your client under constant stress?
 Are her hormone levels more off balance at more stressful times of the day?
 Are mealtimes stressful?
 Is she eating in the car?
 Is she regularly eating with others with whom she has a toxic relationship?
 Does she have a stressful relationship with food or body dissatisfaction as a side dish to her meals (that would be common since up to 84% of American women report body dissatisfaction) (5).

 It’s essential not to overlook the stress hormone impact of eating in a stressful environment.
 It’s not just what she’s eating, but how she’s eating, where she’s eating, and who she’s eating with.

 Then, it’s essential to be sure that she has adequate stomach acid.
 Hypochlorhydria (low stomach acid) is very common.
 Up to 50% of the population over 60 struggles with hypochlorhydria.
 Hypochlorhydria contributes to poor protein, vitamin B12, and iron absorption, even if she’s eating foods high in these nutrients (6).

 Next, check for imbalances in the bacteria in her intestines (challenges such as SIBO or colon dysbiosis are very common), using organic acids and/or stool testing.

 Finally, is she moving her bowels regularly?
 She should have 1-2 daily Bristol 4 bowel movements.
-If not… In addition to adequate nutrients, she might need more fiber, visceral mobilization from a skilled physical therapist to get her bowels moving better, more exercise, or simply more water each day.
+If not… In addition to adequate nutrients, she might need more fiber, and visceral mobilization from a skilled physical therapist to get her bowels moving better, more exercise, or simply more water each day.

 Step 3: Restore Her Hormones Through Nourishment

-Once you know which nutrients are lacking, and you correct any challenges with her digestive function, it’s time to restore the nutrients using nutrient dense diets and targeted nutrient supplements.
+Once you know which nutrients are lacking, and you correct any challenges with her digestive function, it’s time to restore the nutrients using nutrient-dense diets and targeted nutrient supplements.